FAR 103 rule violations by ultralight pilots

 The FAA prefers that all photos/vids include the direction traveling relative to some identifiable object on the ground (e.g. your home, a park or school athletic field, or some landmark) and the ultralight's altitude e.g., a rooftop or notable object should be in the background.

-Follow the ultralight in a vehicle in order to identify, if possible, the pilot's launching/landing location.
-If you are successful, you can get his vehicle's license tag.
+Follow the ultralight in a vehicle in order to identify the pilot's launching/landing location.
+If you are successful, you can get his vehicle's description and license tag number as well as a personal description of the pilot.
 To do this safely requires two people, one to drive while the other keeps his eye on the ultralight.
 Most ultralight pilots rarely travel more than a few miles from their operations area so this is easy.
-If possible, visit with the pilot.
-If he is rude or uncooperative, contact law enforcement (LE).

 Private citizens or any government agency may contact the FAA.